Ram24-L/Ram24-L/README.md

 ### Software Engineering Student
 ### IPB University

-Just an average college student wondering about how and what purposes to live.
+Just an average college student, wondering about thing like how to live and its purposes.
 Welcome to my GitHub Profile! 🖐️

 ---